Liu-group/Ab-Initio-Interaction-Map/README.md

 Perform system minimization, heating, and equilibration for 100ps.

-python amber_input.py
+python 3.amber_input.py

 ### Step 4: Initial Configuration Generation and Geometry Optimization

 Take snapshot every 1ps time interval from the equilibration trajectory file which will be used as guess structrues for ab-initio geomery optimization.

-python guess_structrue_optimization.py
+python 4.guess_structrue_optimization.py

 ### Step 5: Desity Calculation and Normalization

-Run 4.data_collection.sh to collect all the data from the expected excited state.
+Calculate center of mass (COM) points of system2 molecule from the optimized geometry, calculate density of the COM points and Normalize.

-python make_pdb_from_opt.py
+python 5.make_pdb_from_opt.py

-bash align_BDP.sh
+bash 6.align_BDP.sh

-python pdb_to_xyz.py
+python 7.pdb_to_xyz.py

-bash vdw_surface.sh
+bash 8.vdw_surface.sh

 ### Step 6: Generation of .mol2 File and AIIM

 Generate mol2 file, which can be opened with a visualization software like VMD.

-python generate_mol2.py
+python 9.generate_mol2.py

 ## Getting Started